pun777chy/Inverse-Kinematics-Unity3d/README.md

 LevelManager.CS : This script is handling the ingame UI panels of Game Complete and Game Over accordingly.

-Plugins Used in the Projects
+Plugins Used in the Project

 RifleAnimsetPro : The animations for player and enemies are taken from this plugin Realistic Effects Pack : Effects of Shooting, Blast and muzzle flash are taken from this plugin.